Religion in Ethiopia

 Holy Trinity Ethiopian Orthodox Cathedral in Addis Ababa.
 Ethiopia was one of the first regions in the world to adopt Christianity.

 Religion in Ethiopia consists of a number of faiths.
-Among these mainly Abrahamic religions, the most numerous is Christianity (Ethiopian Orthodoxy, P'ent'ay, Roman Catholic) whose adherents collectively form 67.3% of the population, followed by Islam, adhered to by 31.3%.
+Among these mainly Abrahamic religions, the most numerous is Christianity (Ethiopian Orthodoxy, P'ent'ay, Roman Catholic, etc.) whose adherents collectively form 67.3% of the population, followed by Islam, adhered to by 31.3%.
 There is also a longstanding but small Ethiopian Jewish community.
 Some adherents of the Baháʼí Faith likewise exist in a number of urban and rural areas.
 Additionally, there is also a substantial population of the adherents of traditional faiths.

 According to the national census conducted in 2007, over 32 million people or 43.5% were reported to be Ethiopian Orthodox Christians, over 25 million or 33.9% were reported to be Muslim, 13.7 million, or 18.6%, were P'ent'ay Christians, and just under two million or 2.6% adhered to traditional beliefs.
 Neither in the 2007 census, nor in the 1994 census, were responses reported in further detail: for example, those who identified themselves as Hindus, Jewish, Baháʼí, agnostics or atheists were counted as "Other".

 The Kingdom of Aksum in present-day Ethiopia and Eritrea was one of the first Christian countries in the world, having officially adopted Christianity as the state religion in the 4th century.